 20 (almost) free things to do on the Sunshine Coast

-Sure, you could hit the beach again, but if you’re strapped for cash and looking for some fun on the Sunshine Coast, there’s a lot more than just some good surf going down.
+Sure, you could hit the beach again, but if you’re strapped for cash and looking for some fun things to do on the Sunshine Coast, there’s a lot more than just good surf going down.

-From laser tag and soaking up the sunshine in a kayak to devouring cheese platters in the hinterland, we’ve got 20 awesome things to do on the coast for under $25.
+From laser tag and soaking up the sunshine in a kayak to devouring cheese platters in the hinterland, we’ve got 20 awesome things to do on the Sunshine Coast for under $25.

 Bust out those